Akik-Forazi/IGRIS-coX_S_T/README.md

 ---

 ## Contribute?
 Clone Carefully.
-You can fork this project.
-But remember:
+You cannot fork this project.
+And remember:
-> You’re not just cloning a repo.
+> You cannot clone this repo.
-> You’re waking up a shadow weapon.

 ---

 ## License
-Open to the world.
+Not Open to the world.
-Just don’t turn it evil.
+You'll turn it evil.